lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

 ============================================================

 3.1.
-Execute the following ADQL query to retrieve the r-band magnitudes, phase angles, heliocentric and topocentric distances, and time of the observations for the MBA.
+Execute the following ADQL query to retrieve the r-band magnitudes, phase angles, heliocentric and topocentric distances, and time of the observations for a well-observed MBA.
-We selected that specific MBA - with ssObjectId = 8810278553610239375 - in the previous Step, by double-clicking on the column label numObs.
+We need an object with large number of observations.
+To identify one, return to the table retrieved in Step 2.
-First click orders the rows in the table in the ascending order and the second click provides the descending order.
+Click on the header of the column "numObs" - this orders the rows in the table in the ascending order of the number of obsservations.
+The second click provides the descending order.
 We arbitrarily selected the sixth most-observed object in the Table.
+We selected that specific MBA - with ``ssObjectId`` = ``8810278553610239375``.

 .. code-block:: SQL

-    SELECT ds.mag, ds.filter, ds.midPointTai,
+    SELECT ds.mag, ds.band, ds.midPointMjdTai,
     ss.phaseAngle, ss.topocentricDist, ss.heliocentricDist
-    FROM dp03_catalogs.DiaSource AS ds
+    FROM dp03_catalogs_10yr.DiaSource AS ds
-    JOIN dp03_catalogs.SSSource AS ss ON ds.diaSourceId = ss.diaSourceId
+    JOIN dp03_catalogs_10yr.SSSource AS ss ON ds.diaSourceId = ss.diaSourceId
-    WHERE ss.ssObjectId = -735085100561880491
+    WHERE ss.ssObjectId = 8810278553610239375
-    AND ds.filter = 'r'
+    AND ds.band = 'r'

+**GM:  Got only this far**

 3.2.
 Use the plot "Settings" function to add new scatter plots showing the r-band magnitude and phase angle as a function of time (right two plots, below), and see that these quantities are not correlated with time.